vinit2tiwari/proxy-service/README.md

 # proxy-service
 A service to proxy requests

-The service is used to make request on behalf of users.\n It is also having a client ID based restriction on number of request made by each user.
-Currently it is restricted to 50 requests/minute.\n
+The service is used to make request on behalf of users.

+It is also having a client ID based restriction on number of request made by each user.
+Currently it is restricted to 50 requests/minute

-Steps to install and run on local environment:- 1.Pre-requisite:-
+Steps to install and run on local environment:-

+  1.Pre-requisite:-
       a.
 Npm and node js should be installed.
       b.
 Redis client should be running on default port